c-johnson/base-css/README.md

 ```
 npm install
-npm run build
-npm start
+npm serve
 ```

-This should open a window at `http://localhost:3000/` where you can see the test page.
+This should open a window at `http://localhost:8080/` where you can see the test page.

 ## Contributing instructions